Lunar Landing Research Vehicle: History

 The final LLRV flight at FRC took place on November 30, 1966.
 In December 1966, vehicle #1 was shipped to Houston, followed by #2 in January 1967.
-During the preceding two years, a total of 198 flights of LLRV#1 and six flights of LLRV#2 had been flown without a serious accident.
+During the preceding two years, a total of 198 flights of LLRV-1 and six flights of LLRV-2 had been flown without a serious accident.

 The first LLRV flight by Neil Armstrong was made in vehicle #1 on March 27, 1967 from its base at a corner of Ellington Air Force Base, the headquarters for Johnson Space Center's aircraft operations.
 Joe Algranti, chief of JSC's Aircraft Operations Division, and test pilot H.E.
 Ream also made flights that month.
 Both observed, as did Armstrong and the other astronauts, that if a serious control problem developed, the pilot had little choice but to eject, since the vehicle only operated to a maximum altitude of 500 feet.

-On May 6, 1968, Armstrong was forced to use LLRV #1's ejection seat from about 200 feet altitude after a control problem, and had about four seconds on his full parachute before landing on the ground unhurt.
+On May 6, 1968, Armstrong was forced to use LLRV-1's ejection seat from about 200 feet altitude after a control problem, and had about four seconds on his full parachute before landing on the ground unhurt.
+LLRV-1 was lost.
 The accident investigation board found that the fuel for the vehicle's attitude control thrusters had run out and that high winds were a major factor.
-As a result, the decision was made by JSC management to terminate further LLRV flights, as the first LLTV was about to be shipped from Bell to Ellington to begin ground and flight testing.
+As a result, JSC management decided to terminate further LLRV flights, as the first LLTV was about to be shipped from Bell to Ellington to begin ground and flight testing.

+LLRV-2 (NASA 951) was eventually returned to the Armstrong Flight Research Center, where it is on display as an artifact of the center's contribution to the Apollo program.